https://msdatascience.miami.edu/

 8. A personal statement of intent in which the applicant details their reasons for pursuing this degree.

-Curriculum Requirements - General
+Curriculum Requirements - Individualized (no track)

 Core Courses